-Distr rict: Block/Municipality/Panchayat Samiti.
+Distr rict :

 Village/Panchayat/Mohilla/Ward/House No.

-1. Name of the Applicant:
+1. Name of the Applicant :

 2. Father's/Husband's name :

-3. Full Address :
+3. Full Address:

 4. Category: SC/ST/women/Landless/Handicapped/General

 5. Age on the date of application :

 6. Identification mark of the applicant:

 7. Name of deceased bread winner:

-8. Age of the deceased :
+8. Age of the deceased:

 9. Date of death :

 10. Cause of death:

-11. I solemnly affirm that:-
+11. I solemnly affirm that :-

 (1) The total income of my family does not exceed Rs.
 5,000/- per annum or more.

 (2) I have not applied previously for grant of Family Benefit.

 (3) I declare that the information furnished in this application is true and correct to the best of my knowledge and belief.

-Place š ·
+Place e i

-Date : Signature or Thump impression of the Applicant.
+Date Signature or Thump impression of the Applicant.

 II (To be filled up by the Enquiry Team)

 Result of Preliminary Enquiry by the Village Panchayat Level team.

-1. Age :
+1, Age:

 2. Income:

 3. Category, domicile:

 4. Whether applying for the first time?
-If not, the decision on the last application:
+If not, the decision on the last application :

-2

-5. Recommendation:

-Date Signature of verifying persons at the Village Level Panchayat/Urban Local Body.

-Full Address:

-Not e: This application should be sent with full particulars to the B.D.O./Municipal Commissioner concerned.

-RECOMMENDATION OF THE B.D.O./MUNICIPAL COMMISSIONER
+5. Recommendation: Date e: Full Address: Note e: This application should be sent with full particulars to the B.D.O./Municipal Commissioner concerned.
+RECOMMENDATION OF THE B.D.O./MUNICIPAL COMMISSIONER Date e: Signature of B.D.O/Municipal Commissioner.

-Date e:

 FORM MB - II

 Municipality/Gram Panchayat-wise list of application for Family Benefit.

 1. Sl.
-No. †
+No. :

-2. Date of receipt from Gram Panchayat :
+2, Date of receipt from Gram Panchayat :

 3. Name of the applicant with father's/husband's name :

+AN:

 4. Full Address: Town/Village/Post Office/Taluk

+\$2

 5. Recommendation to the Pension Sanctioning Authority:

 6. Date of sending of application form :

 7. Orders of the Sanctioning Authority: